 To log this cache:

-Logging: Since the advent of the "new" Message the Owner feature, I prefer messages through that venue
+Send the answers to #2-#4 to me through my geocaching profile.
+Since the advent of the Message the Owner feature, I prefer messages through that venue.

 I will only respond if you have incomplete logging requirements.
 Go ahead and log your cache.

 1. List the name “GC1VWJW Chimney Rock Earthcache” in the first line of your email.
 Also, list the number of people in your group.

 2. Walk up to the pinnacle and observe the rock composition.
 Describe the rock consistency or luster where it is not covered by the dark growth.
 (Does it look granular, shiny, greasy, transparent, milky?)

 3. Describe the type of rock you see.
 (Sedimentary, metamorphic, igneous?)